-Jandowae, a town of 780 people, is 200 km north-west of Brisbane and 45 km north-west of Dalby.
+Jandowae, a town, is 200 km north-west of Brisbane and 45 km north-west of Dalby.
 Situated in the western Darling Downs, Jandowae was the principal town of the former Wambo Shire.
 It is thought that the name was derived from an Aboriginal word describing a camp, waterhole or place on the Jandowae Creek.
 During the early 1900s it was spelled Jandowaie and Jondowaie.

 The Jandowae provisional school was opened in 1887.
 Most inhabitants were graziers or station owners, and the post office directory of 1897-98 recorded a school enrolment of 11, one store in the village and the Commercial Hotel.
 The opening up of farm selections in the early 1900s brought an influx of population, and the post office directory of 1911 recorded the Jondowie Butter Factory, the Exchange and the Commercial Hotels, two stores and 94 selectors, over four times the number six years before.